Diversity, Equity, and Inclusion at Challenge Partners

 We recognise that there are deep structural inequalities in our education system.
 We aim to reduce these to improve the life chances of all children

-Through collaboration, challenge and professional development, we are working to ensure every school community can benefit from the combined wisdom of the education system.
 A vision of a more equitable society is integral to our mission, and we work proactively to contribute to this goal.
 Challenge Partners is a values-driven organisation and welcomes schools that share our vision of Excellence, Equity, Collaboration, Challenge, Innovation and Courageous Leadership.

 What diversity means to Challenge Partners